 You need this permit if you intend to keep wildlife.
 Strict conditions apply under a permit to keep wildlife, including a restriction on breeding (other than birds).

 A permit to keep wildlife can only be granted for one or more of the following reasons:

-- To keep a protected animal taken under a rehabilitation permit and which is reasonably believed to be unable to survive in the wild.
+- Keep a protected animal taken under a rehabilitation permit and which is reasonably believed to be unable to survive in the wild.

 - To keep a protected animal that is or has been kept by a person in another State under a law of that State and is moving to Queensland.

 - To keep a protected animal that was lawfully obtained and kept at a time when it was not a protected animal.

 - To temporarily keep a protected animal, international animal or prohibited animal that has been kept under a relevant authority, other than a rehabilitation permit, that has expired.